dwweiss/Blackboxes/README.md

 - Class _NeuralTch_: PyTorch variant

 ### Example: Sine curve
-_test_black_box.py_ is an example using synthetic data in 1D space with the backends TensorFlow, PyTorch, and NeuroLab.
+_test_blackboxes_box.py_ is an example using synthetic data in 1D space with the backends TensorFlow, PyTorch, and NeuroLab.

         N = 1000                    # number of training sets
         n = int(np.round(1.4 * N))  # number of test sets